sandeepxooa/daml-on-fabric/DEPLOYMENT_GUIDE.md

 4. Running a JSON endpoint that automatically creates every endpoint we need for our DAML application
 5. Starting up a React UI that will consume these JSON endpoints with no lower level interaction with DAML or Fabric necessary

 ### Building Our DAML App

 1. Let's `daml create-daml-app my-app` to create our example application in the `my-app` directory.
-2. Now follow the [build instructions](https://github.com/digital-asset/daml/blob/master/templates/create-daml-app/README.md) in `README.md`.
+2. Now follow the build instructions in `my-app/README.md`.
 Build the project up to and including the `yarn build` command, then come back here

 ### Starting up Fabric